acoville/Valkyrie2.0/Valkyrie.App/Runtime.md

 class parses for iteslf is the starting position and the background image.
 Every other piece, from an obstacle to monsters to powerups - these nodes are parsed by their own class constructors.

+This is advantageous to the developer.
+If you choose to change the way one of these classes is serialized or extend its functionality, or create derived classes of it you only need to make changes in 2 places: the XML document and the class constructor.
+The Level in this case is just a loading mechanism and never looks at that data.